dooco/rock-paper-scissors-lizard-spock/README.md

 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - GitHub:
 GitHub is used to store the projects code after being pushed from Git.
+- VS Code:
+Integrated Development Environment used to develop the website.

 - Balsamiq:
 Balsamiq was used to create the wireframes during the design process.